iloire/ducksnode/README.md

 // simple push to 'my_widget'
 ducksnode.push('my_widget', 324);

-//pushing an object instead of a primitive value. ducksnode.push('my_widget', {value: 324, timestamp: 1342421466862});
+// pushing an object instead of a primitive value. ducksnode.push('my_widget', {value: 324, timestamp: 1342421466862});

 // push to 'my_widget' with callback